datalakehouse/docs/docs/tools/cli/service/topic.rst

 ``avn service topic-list``
 '''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

-Lists Kafka topics on the specified Aiven for Apache Kafka service together with the following information:
+Lists Kafka topics on the specified DLH for Apache Kafka service together with the following information:

 * partitions
 * replication